This Punjabi-style black-eyed peas curry is a flavorful stew made with onion, garlic, ginger, spices, and tomato, in a rich and creamy yogurt gravy.

 - 2 teaspoons turmeric

-- 1/2 teaspoon red chili pepper (or cayenne pepper), to taste
+- 1/2 teaspoon red chili powder (substitute with cayenne pepper), to taste

 - 1 1/2 cups freshly chopped tomatoes, (or canned tomato puree)